I originally wrote this the third week of January of 2021.

-But here we are, three weeks into a new year and my personal cruise ship is still on its new course after it's sweeping and painful turn it's taken since, well, December of 2017.
-Already I've had my birthday and I found out that my position I'd had for two years at a nursing agency is another victim of the pandemic.
-Yes, my steady income that I used to ground myself while going along this journey of re-discovery and healing is gone.
-Did I mention big things happen for me in January?
+But three weeks into a new year and my personal cruise ship still on its new course after it's sweeping and painful turn it's taken since, well, December of 2017.
+Two days short of my birthday, I found out that my position as the Director of Recruiting at a local nursing company would be another victim of the pandemic.
+Yes, my steady income that I chose over being self-employed so that I could ground myself while going through a costly divorce was gone.

-So, what do I do with news like that?
-Well, I freak out a little because I'm a human.
-I worry about backsliding financially after having made epic life changes that put me in a place where 2020 was the year I paid off tens and tens of thousands of dollars in debt.
-Debt that was a carryover of poor self-esteem and spending more than I had to support a person who had even less than me and hoping that one day they'd love me for it.
+So, what did I do with news like that?
+Well, I freaked out a little because I'm a human.
+I worried about backsliding financially after having made epic life changes that put me in a place where 2020 was the year I paid off tens and tens of thousands of dollars in debt - debt that was a carryover of poor self-esteem and spending more than I had to support a person who had even less than me and hoping that one day they'd love me for it.
 Debt that crushed my credit and my spirit and constantly reminded me, shamefully, that smart people can make bad choices.

-I also vacillate between security and dreams - do I try to be an employee somewhere or is this the birthday gift the Universe knows I need to take this journey one step further?
+I also vacillated between security and dreams - do I try to be an employee somewhere or is this the birthday gift the Universe knows I need to take this journey one step further?
 I still have kids to think about and no back-up income from a spouse or partner.
 However, my faith in myself and my story so far tells me it's the latter.
-The boats are burning on the shore - it's time to finally take the fucking island.
+In the famous words of Tony Robbins: The boats are burning on the shore - it's time to finally take the fucking island.
 And this is where I thrive.

 However, as the turn on this minor course adjustment continued on, I started to make lists and plans and then stopped.
 There wasn't a spark coming from any of the words I committed to paper.
 And one thing I've learned is that I have to trust my spark.
 Sure, there were "things" I could do or expertise I could try to squeeze a few dollars out of so that I made sure that my family and I were taken care of but some of the ideas just made me sink further into my couch and melancholy.
 I am the woman who tells other women to put that big reason "Why" out there in front of you and never let it go, no matter what - especially when the boats are burning on the shore.